- Search The Registry

 - My Account

 *Tarana Burke was born on this date in 1973.
 She is a Black racial justice and woman’s rights advocate.

-Burke has worked in social justice, Black arts, and culture in New York City for more than 30 years.
-Her long and varied professional career started in Selma, AL, where, for over a decade, she worked with the 21st Century Youth Leadership Movement helping to develop hundreds of youth leaders across the country; at the National Voting Rights Museum & Institute, she served as a curatorial and special projects consultant and helping to organize the annual commemoration and celebration of the Selma Voting Rights Struggle; and as Executive Director of the Black Belt Arts and Cultural Center where she created and oversaw cultural community programs designed for underserved youth.
+Burke has worked in social justice, black arts, and culture in New York City for over 30 years.
+Her long and varied professional career started in Selma, AL, where, for over a decade, she worked with the 21st Century Youth Leadership Movement helping to develop hundreds of youth leaders across the country; at the National Voting Rights Museum & Institute; she served as a curatorial and special projects consultant and helping to organize the annual commemoration and celebration of the Selma Voting Rights Struggle; and as Executive Director of the Black Belt Arts and Cultural Center where she created and oversaw cultural community programs designed for underserved youth.

-Her work in Selma earned her a consulting position with the production of 2014, Oscar-nominated film, SELMA, directed by Ava DuVernay, whom she met while serving as Managing Director of Art Sanctuary, a Black arts organization based in Philadelphia.
+Her work in Selma earned her a consulting position with producing the 2014, Oscar-nominated film SELMA, directed by Ava DuVernay, whom she met while serving as Managing Director of Art Sanctuary, a black arts organization based in Philadelphia.
 Burke is passionate about social justice and intersectionality.
-She has committed to serving the causes of people of color and marginalized groups with a particular focus on young women and girls.
-She has done organizing work from the deep South to the East Coast, dealing with issues ranging from economic justice to police brutality.
+She has committed to serving the causes of people of color and marginalized groups, focusing on young women and girls.
+She has organized work from the deep South to the East Coast, dealing with issues ranging from economic justice to police brutality.

-In 2003, she turned her focus to young women of color and co-founded Jendayi Aza, an African-centered Rites of Passage program for girls.
-That program eventually evolved into the creation of Just Be, Inc. Since its inception; Just Be has served hundreds of girls around the country through unique programming and workshops.
+In 2003, she focused on young women of color and co-founded Jendayi Aza, an African-centered Rites of Passage program for girls.
+That program eventually evolved into the creation of Just Be, Inc. Since its inception; Just Be has served hundreds of girls nationwide through unique programming and workshops.
 She has a teenage daughter and is the program director of Girls for Gender Equality in Brooklyn.

 Her specialties are Non-profit Management, Organizational Development, Facilitation, Training, Curriculum Development, Workshop Design, Program Development/Management/Evaluation, Event Planning/Coordination, and Development/Fundraising (grant writing).